mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 Due to space constraints, the case of adding a new action is not depicted in
 {{extending-fsm-2}}.
 In this example, a new action data_not_full() could be added by a Plugin.
-This action is taken whenever the last received data packet received is not full, indicating the end of a series of packets.
+This action could be taken whenever the last received data packet is not full, indicating the end of a series of packets.
 Transitions from the states Data rcvd and Data rcvd 2 to the state Ack needed with this action could be added by this Plugin.

 ## Requirements